MuonPi/muondetector-cleaned/README.md

 Cheat-Sheet Copy&Paste:

-`sudo apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools pyqt5-dev qt5-qmake libqt5serialport5-dev libqt5svg5-dev libcrypto++-dev libcrypto++-doc libcrypto++-utils lftp libmosquitto-dev qtdeclarative5-dev libconfig++-dev libpigpiod-if-dev cmake file`
+`sudo apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools pyqt5-dev qt5-qmake libqt5serialport5-dev libqt5svg5-dev libcrypto++-dev libcrypto++-doc libcrypto++-utils lftp libmosquitto-dev qtdeclarative5-dev libconfig++-dev cmake file`
  and either `sudo apt install libqwt-qt5-dev` or
 `sudo apt install libqwt-dev`

 ### Troubleshooting

-#### Version > 1.1.2
+#### Version > 2.1.1

 It may be when starting for the first time that, if the daemon is not started as a service, the data folder structure cannot be written due to insufficient rights.
 Starting the daemon with sudo-er rights should be avoided.
 Here, the folder structure can be created by hand to solve the issue: copy paste the hashed folder name from the error output of the daemon when started without folder structure and create the folder with `sudo mkdir /var/muondetector/[Hashed Name]` with `notUploadedData` and `uploadedData` as sub-folders.
 Then, change the user rights with `sudo chown -R pi:pi /var/muondetector`.
 When restarted, the daemon should be able to write the data.